mpt-bootcamp/monitor/docs/LAB1.md

 | Assets Manager | http://runner\<n\>.missionpeaktechnologies.com:9000 |   |

-### Exercise 5 - Creating a student user account in the monitor servers.
+### Exercise 5 - Creating user and group in the monitor servers.

 When creating the user account, make sure you enter a valid email address, so that you can setup and receive email alert notification.

+#### Check_MK

+Check_MK has the concept of Contacts, Contact Groups and Roles.

+The 3 default roles are:

+* Admins - have complete administrative control
+* Users - have some control over the objects they are assigned
+* Guests - users are usually limited only viewing data

+Contacts in a group are usually people you want to notify (email, sms, etc) when something happens within your infrastructure.

-**Creating a Check_MK user account**
+**Creating a user group**

 Login to Check_MK with the admin account, cmkadmin.
+Then select ***WATO->Contact Groups->New contact group***, then enter the following information:

+> Name: oncall
+> Alias: OnCall
+> Permitted HW/SW inventory paths: Allowed to see the whole tree

+Click "Save".
+You much also click the " 1 change" then "Activate Affected" button highlight in orange color to apply and activate the change.

+**Creating a user**

 Then select ***WATO->Users->New use*** to create a student user.
 Enter the following information (**Note** to replace \<n\> with your student number and provide your personal email address):

 > Username: student\<n\>
 > Full name: student\<n\>
 > Email address: \<Your valid Yahoo or Gmail address\>
 > password: student\<n\>
+> [x] Normal monitoring user
-> [x] Everything
+> [x] OnCall

 Click the "Save" button when done.

-You much also click the " 1 change" then "Activate Affected" button highlight in orange color to activate the change.
-For every change you make to Check_MK, you need to activate change after you add or added any configurations.
+####Zabbix

+There are 3 default roles:

+* User - The user has access to the Monitoring menu.
+The user has no access to any resources by default.
+Any permissions to host groups must be explicitly assigned.
+* Admin	- The user has access to the Monitoring and Configuration menus.
+The user has no access to any host groups by default.
+Any permissions to host groups must be explicitly given.
+* Super Admin -	The user has access to everything: Monitoring, Configuration and Administration menus.
+The user has a read-write access to all host groups.
+Permissions cannot be revoked by denying access to specific host groups.

-** Creating a Zabbix user account**
+**Creating a Zabbix user group**

-First you need to create a user group first.
-We will create the "Everything" group just like Check_MK

-Login to Zabbax as the Admin user.
-From the menu, select ***Admistration->User groups->Create user group***, then enter the following information:
+1. Login to Zabbix and go to Administration → User groups
+2. Click on Create user group (or on the group name to edit an existing group)
+3. Edit group attributes in the form

-> Group name: Everything
+> Group name: OnCall
 > Frontend access: System default
 > [x] Enabled

 Then click the "Add" button to create the user group.

-Now let's create the student user and add it to the "Everything" user group.
+**Creating a Zabbix user account**

 Select ***Admistration->Users->Create user***.
 Enter the following information.

 User (tab)
 > Alias: student\<n\>
 > Name: student\<n\>
-> Groups: Everything
+> Groups: OnCall
 > Password: student\<n\>
 > Password (once again): student\<n\>
 > Language: English (en_US)